bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 });
 ```

-The `session` contains the connected Ledger client, the Bitcoin network, and a
+The `session` contains the connected Ledger client, injected Bitcoin API, Bitcoin
-mutable `store` object.
-It also owns the opened transport, so call
+network, and mutable `store` object.
+It owns the opened transport, so call
 `session.close()` when finished.

 Each Ledger package supplies one transport, so no mode is needed.
 When